-Not only can you get up close and personal with adorable tiger cubs, you can see rare white tigers and even ligers too.
-Posing for picture packages helps you to commemorate the experience and the proceeds go toward the Rare Species Fund, a non-profit set up by T.I.G.E.R.S for conservation.
+Not only can you get up close and personal with adorable tiger cubs, but you can also see rare white tigers and even ligers too.
+Posing for picture packages helps you to commemorate the experience and the proceeds go toward the Rare Species Fund, a non-profit set up by T.I.G.E.R.S for Conservation.
 That sounds awesome!
 For the animal lover, this would seem like a spectacular opportunity.

 1. Where do the T.I.G.E.R.S Animals Come From?